Fractals for Kernelization Lower Bounds: Applications to Length-Bounded Cut Problems

 Note that after deleting the edges in~$C$, the vertices~$s$ and $t$ are only connected via paths through the incorporated graph~$G_i$.
 Since $\I_i$ is \yes, we can delete $k$~edges (equal to the remaining budget) such that the distance of~$s_i$ and~$t_i$ in~$G_i$ is at least~$\ell$.
 Together with \cref{lem:DistToCompEnd} in \cref{subsec:prop}, such an additional edge deletion increases the length of any shortest $s$-$t$~path in~$G$ to at least $\ell+\log(p)=\ell'$.
 Hence, $\I$ is a \yes-instance.

 ``$\Rightarrow$'': Suppose that one can delete at most $k'$ edges in $G$ such that each $s$-$t$~path is of length at least $\ell'$.
 Since the budget allows $\log(p)+1$ edge-deletions in $\triangle_q^c$, by \cref{lem:lengthofpathsbyone} in \cref{subsec:prop}, if we do not cut~$s$ and~$t$ in~$\triangle_q^c$, then there is an $s$-$t$~path of length~$\log(p)+2$.
 Since~$\ell\geq 3$, such an edge deletion does not yield a solution.
-Thus, in every solution of~$\I$, a subset of the deleted edges forms a minimum $s$-$t$~edge~cut in $\triangle_q^c$ and thus, by \Cref{obs:intanceselection}, selects an input instance.
+Thus, in every solution of~$\I$, a subset of the deleted edges forms a minimum $s$-$t$~edge~cut in $\triangle_q^c$ and thus, by \cref{obs:intanceselection}, selects an input instance.

 Consider an arbitrary solution to~$\I$, that is, an edge subset of~$E(G)$ of cardinality at most~$k'$ whose deletion increases the shortest $s$-$t$ path to at least~$\ell'$.
 Let~$\I_i$, $i\in[p]$,~be the selected instance.
 Note that any shortest $s$-$t$~path contains edges in the selected instance~$\I_i$.
-By~\Cref{lem:DistToCompEnd}, we know that the length of the shortest $s$-$s_i$~path and the length of the shortest $t_i$-$t$~path sum up to exactly $\log(p)$.
+By~\cref{lem:DistToCompEnd}, we know that the length of the shortest $s$-$s_i$~path and the length of the shortest $t_i$-$t$~path sum up to exactly $\log(p)$.
 It follows that the remaining budget of~$k$ edge deletions is spent in~$G_i$ in such a way that there is no path from $s_i$ to $t_i$ of length smaller than~$\ell$ in~$G_i$.
-Hence, $\I_i$~is a \yes-instance. \end{proof} }
+Hence, $\I_i$~is a \yes-instance. \end{proof} Golovach and Thilikos~\citet{GolovachT11} showed that \spmveAcr{} on directed acyclic graphs is \NP-complete.
+Using \cref{constr:constr2} instead of \cref{constr:constr1} with \spmveAcr{} on directed acyclic graphs as source and target problem, the same argument as in the proof of~\cref{theo:spmve} yields the following.